jzhangg917/isodash/README.md

 1. **Price Map**
    - Displays a placeholder for the price map with buttons to toggle between real-time and day-ahead views.
    - Styled with utility classes from Tailwind CSS.
+   - **Enhancements**: Updated buttons with different colors for better contrast and rounded edges for consistency.

 2. **Resource Mix**
    - Includes two doughnut charts showing the mix of natural gas, nuclear, renewables, hydro, and other resources.